makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Sélène learned that if she combed her claws from the base of Malina's skull down to the base of her neck, she could get a thrill out of the badger, a shudder and another of those chuffs.
 She used this sparingly, knowing full well that too much touch left one tingly.

 She also learned that she arched up when Malina's paws brushed up over her chest, cupping a breast.
-It added to that pleasurable current of warmth flowing through her.
+It added to a pleasurable current of warmth flowing through her.

 The current stole time from her.
 It took logic, and caution, too.
 It was a smooth sense of pleasure that arced from behind her sternum to the center of her abdomen.
 Smooth and alluring, it made her want more, and the more she got the more she wanted.
-It was desire, panic inverted.
+It was desire.
+It was panic inverted.

-By the time Malina's other paw dipped down over her belly to tug at the drawstring to her pants, Sélène was lost.
+By the time Malina's other paw dipped down over her belly to tug at the drawstring to her pants, Sélène was lost to that current.

 She gave herself up to Malina.